Space Empires: Starfury

-Space Empires: Starfury is an action video game developed by Malfador Machinations and published by Shrapnel Games on September 22, 2003.
+Space Empires: Starfury is a 4X turn-based strategy computer game developed by Malfador Machinations and published by Shrapnel Games on September 22, 2003.
 The game is set in a Space Empires universe containing planetary systems linked by warp points, or wormholes.
 The game allows the player to control a single spaceship to explore the universe.

 Gameplay

 In Space Empires: Starfury, the player controls a single spaceship in real-time, as opposed to controlling an entire intergalactic empire in a 4X turn-based fashion as seen in previous games in the Space Empires series.
 Gameplay involves traveling between planets, accepting missions, and customizing the spaceship's hull slots with component modules of weapons, armor, shields, engines, and other modules such as life support, crew quarters, combat sensors, long range sensors, ECM, etc. Ship design is restricted by the ship's total tonnage capacity.
 Each purchasable spaceship features different hull configurations, each with different patterns for weapon hard points and weapon firing arcs.
 Various types of space vessels are featured in-game, such as small fighter craft, cargo ships, pirate ships, and space stations.
 Some of these, however, cannot be controlled by the player.

 The player's commander is able to level up, with each level granting attribute points of the player's choosing.
 There are multiple campaigns contained within a single storyline that the player can progress through, or the player can choose to roam the universe freely.
 The game features 24-bit three-dimensional graphics, but movement is restricted to two dimensions.